Miranda Ranieri

-Miranda Ranieri, (born 20 April 1986 in Toronto, Ontario) is a professional squash player who represents Canada.
+Miranda Ranieri, (born 20 April 1986 in Toronto, Ontario) is a Canadian professional squash player.
 She reached a career-high world ranking of World No. 43 in May 2012.

 She won three medals at the 2011 Pan American Games, a gold in the team event and two bronzes in the singles and doubles.

+On the eve of her retirement, she planned to stay involved in squash as a coach and recreational player.